 - If your skin becomes red and irritated for any reason (eg. wind burn, sun burned, harsh skin care products, surgical or cosmetic procedures etc.), don’t apply tretinoin until your skin has entirely returned to normal.
 This is because tretinoin irritates irritated skin!

-- Another trick is to also use an anti-inflammatory and soothing product like Replenix CF Cream.
-I’ve found that the high concentration green tea antioxidants combined with caffeine in this product help my patients adjust to and tolerate tretinoin better.
-Sometimes just adding Replenix CF Cream creates all the difference between a positive and a troublesome experience with this great medicine.
-Apply it twice a day after washing and apply your other skin care products on top.
-Click here to learn more about Replenix CF Cream
+- Another trick is to also use an anti-inflammatory and soothing product like Green Tea Antioxidant Skin Therapy or Replenix CF Cream.
+I’ve found that the high concentration green tea antioxidants combined with caffeine in these products help my patients adjust to and tolerate tretinoin better.
+Sometimes just adding Green Tea Skin Therapy or Replenix CF Cream creates all the difference between a positive and a troublesome experience with this great medicine.
+Apply one of these products twice a day after washing and apply your other skin care products on top.
+Click here to learn more about Green Tea Antioxidant Skin Therapy

 “My face is so much less red than it used to be.“

 Important things to know about tretinoin for anti aging treatment